Have you been wondering what the BWP driver ratings were on Assetto Corsa Competizione?

-Well, here’s everything you need to know about BWP in the ACC.
+Well here’s everything you need to know concerning the BWP in the ACC

-As you will see having an understanding of how the BWP works will give you more awareness and a competitive edge over your competitors in online races.
+Then you will Realize like yourself how understanding this BWP works will enable you to perceive more and outdo your rivals in online races.

 What is BWP in ACC?

-They’ve introduced this sytem to prevent people from driving recklessly and ruining the races for others.
+They’ve introduced this sytem to prevent people from driving recklessly and spoiling the races to other users.

 How are BWP calculated?